Information for Parents

 Our dining system is similar to a cafe; this means that you will be able to choose which items you like from a wide selection of freshly prepared foods.

-During lunch most food items are available as a “meal deal” similar to a meal in primary school so include:
+During lunchtime, most food items are available as a “meal deal” similar to a meal in primary school so include:

 - Main course, dessert and a drink

 Alternatively if you would like a snack or would just like to buy a drink, all other items can be bought individually.

 The method of payment for your food is also different to primary schools.
-Most secondary’s operate a “cashless system” which means that you will either have a plastic card or use a fingerprint reader at the till.
-Both systems require money to be loaded on to your account.
-You will be able to top using one or more of the following methods (please check school for your options):
+Most secondary’s operate a “cashless system” which means that you will use a fingerprint reader at the till.
+Our system requires money to be loaded on to your account via ParentPay.

 If you are entitled to free school meals you will automatically get a daily meal allowance added to your account for you to spend.
-If you think you may be entitled to Free School Meals, please contact the team on 01629 536400 who will happily answer any queries you may have.
+If you think you may be entitled to Free School Meals, please contact the Free School Meals team on 01629 536400 who will happily answer any queries you may have.

 If you have any queries about any part of the meals service please speak with our Catering Team in school on 01246 568441

 For more information on school meals at Brookfield, sample menus, and forms for dietary requirements, please see this page.